MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 #### **Task 2 – Check license assignment of your users**

 In this task, you will check the license assignment of all users participating in the pilot.
-At the end of the task you will confirm that all pilot users are licensed correctly and Alex Wilber’s location is updated to Canada as preparation for a later task.
+At the end of the task, you will confirm that all pilot users are licensed correctly and Alex Wilber’s location is updated to Canada as preparation for a later task.

 1. Connect to the **Client 1 VM** and browse to Microsoft 365 admin center (https://admin.microsoft.com/) as **MOD Administrator**.